victoriacyzhang/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

-**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** The interaction that I am designing is a "rock, paper, scissor" game using the MediaPipe library.
+**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** The interaction that I am designing is a "rock, paper, scissor" game using the TeachableMachine library.
 User will play against a robot (raspberry pi).
 User will use their hand gesture to display their action, and the system will output a random gesture each time.
 The user score will start at 3 with every new game.
 Every time the user wins, the score increments, and every time they lose, the score decrements.
 If the user score goes below 1, user loses.
 If the user score goes to 15, the user wins.

 Here is an example of a losing game:
 ![Page1 4](https://user-images.githubusercontent.com/35357433/139748295-20aa19ac-6ca9-43fe-b27b-54b90384d570.jpg)